trade-tariff/trade-tariff-tech-docs/source/manual/how-to-backup-and-restore-in-aws-dynamodb-pitr.html.md

 2. Select the Backups tab
 3. Click Restore
 4. Choose a name for your table (for example `CustomerApiKeys-restored`)
-5. Pick eith the latest snapshot or specify a date and time where the data was last in a good state
+5. Pick either the latest snapshot or specify a date and time where the data was last in a good state
-6. Decide whether you need secondary indexes restored (pick `Restore the entire table`)
+6. Decide whether you need secondary indexes restored (pick `Restore the entire table`).
+This is more expensive but may be necessary if you have a lot of indexed data that is crucial for your application's performance
 7. Choose `Same Region` for the region
 8. Choose `Owned by Amazon DynamoDB` for the encryption keys
 9. Select Restore at the bottom of the form